natecostello/van_two_point_oh/electrical/voltage_trade_studies/Electrical_24V_vs_48V_concepts.md

 #### Factory Alternator Charging

 The 24V concept may make use of charging via the Quattro via Inverter via stock HD Alternator.
-The Multiplus Compact is limited to 35A charge or 1960W assuming 56V.
+The Quattro is limited to 35A charge or 1960W assuming 56V.
 With 94% efficiency, this corresponds to input power of 2085W supplied by the forward inverter.
-With 90% efficiency, this corresponds to input power of 2317W supplied by the stock alternator.
+With 90% forward inverter efficiency, this corresponds to input power of 2317W supplied by the stock alternator.

 The capability of the stock HD alternator is unclear and the subject of much debate on the forum.
 Another key question is what is the base load required by the vehicle.
 Note CCP2 is fused at 175A and is specified to be kept below 175A which could be a bounding concern under hot alternator conditions.

-Based on the factory alternator performance discussed in the 24V concept, at high SEIC, the max charge rate of 35A at the battery may be achievable from the stock alternator.
-Limiitations of the CCP2 could  The breakpoint to lower the charge rate is unclear.
-The multiplus is capable of using an aux contact to change the input current limit.
-Driving this contact with a microcontroller that is sensing either engine RPM and/or alternator temperature should not be difficult.
+Based on the factory alternator performance discussed above in the 24V concept, at high SEIC in all cases, the max charge rate of 32.5A at the battery should be achievable from the stock alternator.

 ## Cost